voc/cm/bundlewrap/README.md

 ```

 If you use an interlaced video mode (`1080i50` for example), bundlewrap
 will automatically set `scan=psf` in voctocore config.
+If that is not
+what you need, you can set the `scan` attribute manually to the correct
+value.

 Please note that bundlewrap will enforce naming of decklink sources.
 Valid source names are either `slides` or match `^cam[0-9]+$`.